-While Edam Netherlands is not the first thing that comes to mind when you think of the Netherlands, it is not to be disregarded for a weekend break exploring the Dutch countryside.
-Within less than an hour from Netherlands capital Amsterdam, you can be deep in the Dutch countryside in Edam or Broek in Waterland, eating the famous Edam cheese or taking a boat ride through the quaint waterways.
+Edam Netherlands is not the first thing that comes to mind when you think of the Netherlands.
+However, it is a great place to add for a weekend break away exploring the Dutch countryside.
+Within less than an hour from the Netherlands capital Amsterdam, you can be deep in the Dutch countryside.

-Edam Netherlands forms the municipality of Edam-Volendam and there are approximately 7,380 people that live in the village.
+Edam Netherlands forms the municipality of Edam-Volendam and approximately 7,380 people live in this charming village.
 Although Edam is known for its cheese, it was once an industrious shipyard and port.
 A much much litter version than the Rotterdam port.

-Edam is in northwest Netherlands (north Holland) that is best known as the producer and exporter of world-class Edam cheese that is covered in red or yellow wax.
+Edam is best known as the producer and exporter of world-class Edam cheese that is covered in red or yellow wax.
 The people of Edam have been manufacturing exceptional round Edam cheeses since the 14th century, a time when it was the most popular cheese worldwide, right through to the 18th century.

 Even today, Edam cheese is highly favoured by many across the globe and stands out for its strong, complex and robust flavours.
 I even have some in my fridge now in London.
 Book a full day’s tour to the countryside from Amsterdam, where you will go to Edam and learn about famous cheese.

 Nestled in the Waterland and Zaan region of North Holland, Broek in Waterland is a peaceful and charming village with lovely wooden houses.
 Whether you are a nature lover or someone who appreciates history, Broek in Waterland will not disappoint.